The Great Sameness

 Remember the growing hole in the ozone layer over Antarctica?
 That’s all we heard about in the 70s.
 See the following chart.
 It hasn’t gotten larger over the past fifty years.
 Why isn’t anyone happy about this?

-You may ask, “What do these topics have in common?”
-The answer is that people tend to do and think what others around them do and think.
+What's common between them is that people tend to do and think what others around them do and think.
 Most people align themselves with the group or society as a whole, whether it’s about entertainment, politics, or science.

 We tend to look at our present condition instead of asking ourselves: